-Addidi Business Angels is a women only angel investment club, which brings together 20-30 female investors, who each commit to invest £20,000.
+Addidi Business Angels is a women-only angel investment club, which brings together 20-30 female investors, who each commit to investing £20,000.
 The club pool investments in small growth companies.
-Addidi recently invested in Karen Hastings business ‘Cupcake’, which runs clubs and cafes for new mums and their families in London.

-Other female-focused investment groups, while not strictly defined as business angels, include:
+While not strictly defined as business angels, other female-focused investment initiatives include: